-Adjusting your contact deduplication setting adjusts how and when we warn you about duplicate contacts across two different sequences.
+The contact deduplication setting warns you about duplicate contacts that exist in multiple sequences.
 By default, you cannot add the same email address to the same sequence.
 At least one email step must be added to the sequence to trigger running the deduplication check.
 Dedupe checks only run once when contacts are added to a sequence.

 Off - Do not deduplicate

 This setting turns off deduplication entirely.
-We'll never warn you when a duplicate contact has been added to another sequence, if they're about to receive a message in another sequence, and if they've ever received a message.
+We will never warn you when a duplicate contact has been added to another sequence, if they are about to receive a message in another sequence and if they have ever received a message.